 ACCA chief appointed to committee of new financial reporting body

-ACCA chief executive Helen Brand has been appointed as a key representative on the steering committee of the newly formed International Integrated Reporting Committee (IIRC).
+Helen Brand, chief executive of ACCA (the Association of Chartered Certified Accountants), has been appointed as a key representative on the Steering Committee of the newly formed International Integrated Reporting Committee (IIRC).

-The steering committee is to be chaired by Sir Michael Peat, principal private secretary to HRH The Prince of Wales and the Duchess of Cornwall.
-The deputy chair is Professor Mervyn King, chairman of both the King Committee on Corporate Governance and the Global Reporting Initiative.
-Meanwhile, Paul Druckman, Accounting for Sustainability executive board chairman, and IFAC chief executive Ian Ball are named as co-chairmen of the body's working group.
+The IIRC comprises a Steering Committee and a Working Group.
+The Steering Committee is chaired by Sir Michael Peat, Principal Private Secretary to HRH The Prince of Wales and the Duchess of Cornwall, with Professor Mervyn King, Chairman, King Committee on Corporate Governance and Chairman, Global Reporting Initiative, as Deputy Chairman.
+The Working Group has co-chairmen: Paul Druckman, Accounting for Sustainability Executive Board Chairman, and Ian Ball, Chief Executive Officer, International Federation of Accountants.